Comparing Pharma Bio Serv (PBSV) & Its Rivals

 |2.46

-As a group, “Management consulting services” companies have a potential upside of 12.37%.
-Given Pharma Bio Serv’s peers higher probable upside, analysts clearly believe Pharma Bio Serv has less favorable growth aspects than its peers.
+As a group, “Management consulting services” companies have a potential upside of 12.97%.
+Given Pharma Bio Serv’s competitors higher possible upside, analysts plainly believe Pharma Bio Serv has less favorable growth aspects than its competitors.

 Profitability

-This table compares Pharma Bio Serv and its peers’ net margins, return on equity and return on assets.
+This table compares Pharma Bio Serv and its competitors’ net margins, return on equity and return on assets.

 |Net Margins